inbo/tutorials/content/tutorials/spatial_variograms/index.md

 You might feel the annoying impudence in my latent mocking of Tobler and Krige and all the great pioneers of the spatial geographical sciences.
 Yet I do this on purpose, to motivate you to understand the amazing procedures they established.
-I would like you see the pattern: there is no magic in maths.
+I would like you look beyond authority to see the pattern: there is no magic in maths (only beauty, if you appreciate it).

 A mathematical procedure seems new and fascinating and maybe intimidating.
 Until you master it by understanding its less intimidating components.